ciar4n/bonsai-docs/content/_index.md

 ### Why build with Bonsai

-Bonsai is a complete CSS solution allowing you to build beautifully crafted web interfaces with ease.
-Leave behind the bulky dependancies normally assiociated with utility first frameworks.
-Bonsai's unique approach gives a complete toolset while providing a performant responsive solution.
+Bonsai CSS is a super lightweight, fully responsive, utlity first framework.
+All you need to build build beautifully crafted web interfaces with ease.

-- A complete utility-first CSS framework solution.
+- A complete utility-first CSS framework solution
 - Classless base styling of semantic HTML elements
-- All packed inside less than 50kb.
+- All packed inside a gziupped size of just **8kb**
 - Drop n Build - No compiling required

 ### Utility first CSS